Alyssa Milano: 1980s and 1990s

-1997–2010
+She starred in other roles, such as Candles in the Dark, Confessions of a Sorority Girl, The Surrogate, To Brave Alaska and Fear, which did not receive very positive reviews, although Jack Matthews of the Los Angeles Times called Milano's performance in Fear "very good".
 Milano starred in the lead role in Hugo Pool (1997).
 In late 1996, Milano was offered a role of Jennifer Mancini on the drama Melrose Place by producer Aaron Spelling: "We were looking for someone with sparkle.
-Alyssa was the perfect choice."
+Alyssa was the perfect choice".
 She left early in season seven.
 In 1998, she was cast as Phoebe Halliwell, one of the three lead characters on Spelling's show Charmed.
 She and Holly Marie Combs became producers for the show during season four.
 The series ran for eight seasons, concluding in 2006.

 Also in 1998, she played Mark Hoppus's love interest in the music video for Blink-182's "Josie".